 The word rune comes from the Norse rún which means mystery.
 No one knows exactly when, where or by whom the runes were invented.
-The only thing archaeologists can confirm is that the oldest runic inscriptions found are about 1700 years old.
-They were discovered in Denmark and Norway.
+The only thing archaeologists can confirm is that the oldest runic inscriptions we know of are about 1700 years old found in Denmark and Norway.

 The runic alphabet was used within Germanic languages – but primarily in the Nordic countries.
 It was a writing system where each character marked a certain sound.
 The alphabet is called Futhark after the first six runes.
 (An observant reader count seven letters in the name: The reason is that th is a diphthong – the same sound as the English sound th in thing).
 The original name is spelled fuþark.